rchikhi/2022-pangenome-aws/PartC.md

 How long did it take?
 Some food for hackathon thoughts: How much faster is it than bwa mem or minimap2?
 How close are we to real-time precision medicine?

-D. Hackathon part
+### D. Hackathon part

-We finally get to the end of this intro.
+We finally get to the end of this tutorial.
 You may now use the remaining time to use the instance as you want, taking advantage of a dedicated 48-cores 4-GPU machine you're root on to try the speed of your favorite software.

 After you are done, move to Part D to cleanup the instance.